elin66alpha/S22-03-Dynamics-of-Electron-Tunneling/README.txt

 Known Issues
   - in cvsParser.py, on Windows,
 		"file = open(csvPath, 'r')" -> "file = open(csvPath, 'r', encoding = 'utf8')"

+Resources
+  - consider not storing resource data on the cloud, as it is unnecessary and clogs up git commits.
+  - cloud (repo) storage is limited.

 TEMPLATES